ekowamoonu/fintech-backend/README.md

 3. **Install nodemon:**

     Nodemon is a utility that will monitor for any changes in your source and automatically restart your server.
+We will combine it with ts-node-dev due to our typescript

     ```bash
     npm install -g nodemon